alysivji/advent-of-code/2020/README.md

 Implemented recursion, got it working, but it was taking forever to run.
 Utilized memoization via `functions.lru_cache()` to speed up the function.
 Cheers to Spencer in the Chicago Python `#advent-of-code` channel for the idea.

 ### [Day 11: Seating System](https://adventofcode.com/2020/day/11)

+This wasn't too difficult.
+My part 1 solution was janky and needed to be refactored a bit so I could use the same logic to solve part 2.

+I had a mistake in my input which I spent a bit of time debugging part 2.
+Once I starting printing out the seating map, I saw my mistake.